 Typically, cases involving critical events or incidents are referred to the appropriate agency by service coordinators.
 Critical events are defined as immediate jeopardy in the SMA's and OSA's policies regarding such events.
 On an ongoing basis, service coordinators are briefed on policies and procedures regarding critical events or incidents.
 Service coordinators are trained and instructed to refer critical events to the appropriate agency and OSA.
 Service coordinators do not conduct full investigations of critical events.
-Service coordinators are responsible for gathering information to make sure that appropriate referrals are made.
+Service coordinators are responsible for gathering information to make sure appropriate referrals are made.
 Additionally, information is gathered for submission to the proper authorities.
-Site visits are conducted as a result of abuse, neglect, or exploitation to ensure the health and safety of participants.
+Site visits are conducted as a result of alleged abuse, alleged -neglect, or alleged exploitation to ensure the health and safety of participants.

-Requirements for service coordinators include one year of relevant training or experience and a bachelor's degree or higher in Social Work or a related human services field.
+Requirements for service coordinators include one year of relevant training or experience and a bachelor's degree.
 This educational requirement ensures that service coordinators are fully equipped to assist in a way that fully safeguards the health and safety of participants.
 Additionally, service coordinators are required to complete at least five hours of initial training when hired.
-The OSA offers service coordinators training twice a year regarding abuse and neglect, policy directives, quality assurance, compliance and risk assessments in an ongoing effort to ensure that service coordinators are properly informed.
-Service coordinators are required to attend at least one training annually.
+The OSA also offers service coordinators and providers training twice a year regarding abuse and neglect, policy directives, quality assurance, and compliance in an ongoing effort to ensure that they are properly informed.
+Service coordinators and providers are required to attend at least one training annually.

-By State law, if waiver participants are minors, reporting of incidents of alleged abuse, neglect, or exploitation requiring social services/law enforcement agency involvement must occur immediately by the first responsible adult with awareness.
-The service coordinator conducts an initial investigation upon receipt of the reportable event form.
+By State law, reporting of incidents of alleged abuse, alleged neglect, or alleged exploitation require social services and law enforcement agency involvement immediately by the first responsible adult with awareness.
+The service coordinators conducts an initial investigation upon notification of the reportable event.
 Service coordinators must ensure that such referrals occurred in all cases, minors and otherwise, and must make the referrals if they have not occurred.
-Results and conclusions from the service coordinator's investigation are added to the original report form which is then forwarded to the OSA, Maryland State Department of Education (MSDE).
-MSDE conducts further investigation as necessary, including written and verbal communication from parents, service coordinators, and provider staff.
+Results and conclusions from the service coordinator's investigation are added to the original report form which is then forwarded to the OSA.
+The OSA conducts further investigation as necessary, including written and verbal communication from parents, service coordinators, and provider staff.
 Events/incidents involving violation of regulations may be reported immediately to the SMA with recommendations for sanctions.
-Incidents resulting in harm to a participant or an immediate threat to the health, safety or welfare of the child are immediately reported to Child Protective Services or Adult Protective Services and to the OSA and SMA.
-For residential habilitation participants, the OSA immediately contacts the MDH'S Office of Health Care Quality (OHCQ).
-For reportable events filed by parents and/or providers against service providers, the reportable events policies and procedures document, as shared with families, directs that the reportable event be filed directly with the OSA.
-The appropriate supervisor addresses the complainant.
+Incidents resulting in alleged harm to a participant or an immediate threat to the health, safety or welfare of the child are immediately reported to Child Protective Services or Adult Protective Services and to the OSA and SMA.
+For residential habilitation participants, the OSA also immediately contacts the Office of Health Care Quality (OHCQ).
+For reportable events filed by parents/guardians and/or providers against service providers, the reportable events policies and procedures_direct that the reportable event be filed directly with the OSA.
+The appropriate supervisor addresses the complaint.
 The service coordinator/supervisor, as appropriate, informs the family of the outcome within seven calendar days of the closure of the reportable event.

-MSDE's review and response to a reportable event follows the following set chronology and substance:
+The OSA's review and response to a reportable event follows the following set chronology and substance: